Erin Gee (composer)

 Erin Elizabeth Gee (born 1974) (born San Luis Obispo, California) is an American composer and vocalist.
-Among the fellowships she has held are the Guggenheim and the Radcliffe Institute Fellowships, and among the awards she has won for her compositions are the Rome Prize and the first prize of the International Rostrum of Composers.
+Among the fellowships she has held are the Guggenheim and the Radcliffe Institute Fellowships, and among the awards she has won for her compositions are the Herb Alpert Award in the Arts, the Rome Prize and the first prize of the International Rostrum of Composers.
 She was on the faculty of the University of Illinois in Urbana as Assistant Professor of Composition-Theory and is currently Associate Professor of Composition at Brandeis University.

 Education

 In 1997 Gee received her B.M. with honors and highest distinction in Piano Performance from the University of Iowa; there she also earned an M.A. in composition in 2002.
 In 2007, she earned her Ph.D. in music theory from the University of Music and Dramatic Arts, Graz, Austria where she studied musical composition with Beat Furrer.

 Career

 With her brother Colin Gee, she performed at the Whitney Museum of Art and was a resident at the Montalvo Arts Center.
 She won the 2008 Rome Prize and was a Guggenheim Fellow in 2009.
 From 2010-2011, she was a fellow in composition at the Akademie Schloss Solitude in Stuttgart.
 In 2015, she received the Charles Ives Fellowship of the American Academy of Arts and Letters.
 The puzzle video game app Blek contains excerpts of Erin Gee's work.
 Gee is one of the Kronos Quartet 50 for the Future composers.

 A reviewer from the Harvard Gazette described a performance of Gee's work as "a young woman with a microphone in each hand performing a curious and captivating symphony of sound and song".